marcosbolanos/FrenchPharmaKG/db/readme.md

 - Node files contain unique IDs as well as a list of properties for each node
 - Edge files contain the IDs and types for starting and end nodes, as well as edge properties.

-## Building the database
+## Running the database

 ### Using Docker

+Make sure you've set your `$OPENAI_API_KEY` environment variable

 With docker installed on your system, you may run the database simply building this image from the dockerfile :

 ```
+# Replace 5431 and "$MOUNT_PATH" by the port and the path you want
+PORT=5431
+MOUNT_PATH=/var/lib/frenchpharmakg-data

 # If you're on Linux, this will let you access the persistent folder
-PORT=5432
-MOUNT_PATH=/var/lib/frenchpharmakg-data
 USR=$(whoami)
 mkdir -p "$MOUNT_PATH"
 sudo chown -R "$USR":"$USR" "$MOUNT_PATH"